mkdocstrings/mkdocstrings/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Please open an issue on [pytkdocs](https://github.com/pawamoy/pytkdocs/issues) instead if this is related to Python docstrings parsing or objects selection!**
+**Please open an issue on [pytkdocs](https://github.com/pawamoy/pytkdocs/issues) instead if this is related to Python docstrings parsing or the collection of Python objects!**

 **Describe the bug**
 A clear and concise description of what the bug is.